bjssacademy/fundamentals-clean-code/01basics.md

 greetUser("Alan");
 ```

 This is now more than a function.
 We have introduced terms from our problem domain into the code.
-The code is beginning to speak the language of the _problem_ more strongly than of the _implementation_.
+The code is beginning to speak the language of the _problem_ more strongly than that of the _implementation_.

 We are describing **what** is being solved over **how**.

-Ultimately, this leads to us creating a _Domain Specific Language (DSL)_ that means our code tells the story of the problem being solved effectively.
+Ultimately, this leads to us creating a _Domain Specific Language (DSL)_.
+The more domain specific words we get in our code, the better our code tells the story of the problem being solved.

 A further benefit of such abstractions is it frees us from reading the inside of the function.
 If we can trust the code we read, we don't need to understand the details of how it works.
 We can simply use it.